! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

-Before joining the Firm, Mr. Hora was a litigation associate with Arnold & Porter, LLP (now Arnold & Porter Kaye Scholer) where he worked on pharmaceutical product liability cases and various pro bono matters.
+Prior to Alderman, Devorsetz & Hora, Sundeep was a litigation associate with Arnold & Porter, LLP where he worked on pharmaceutical product liability cases and various pro bono matters.
 His pro bono work included representing clients in Pigford v.
-Glickman, a landmark civil rights suit arising out of the government’s discriminatory denial of USDA loan programs to African-American farmers.
+USDA, a landmark civil rights suit arising out of the government’s discriminatory denial of USDA loan programs to African American farmers.
+Sundeep also clerked for United States District Court Judge Marvin J. Garbis.

-Mr. Hora is active in his community and local bar associations.
+Sundeep is active in his community and local bar association.
+He serves as a member of the D.C.
+Board on Professional Responsibility, a nine-member board appointed by the District of Columbia Court of Appeals that adjudicates cases of attorney misconduct and is responsible for administering D.C.’s disciplinary system for attorneys.
 For four years, he served as a Complaint Examiner for the District of Columbia’s Office of Police Complaints, where he adjudicated citizen complaints of police officer misconduct.
-Mr. Hora currently serves as Hearing Committee Member with the District of Columbia Board on Professional Responsibility, where he adjudicates attorney misconduct cases.